Skip to Main Content

 Locating historical and contextual information

-If you are looking for a biography of an individual performer or composer, a keyword search in the catalog of that individual's name should be a good starting point.
+If you are looking for a biography of an individual performer or composer, a keyword search in the Search@UW Library Catalog of that individual's name should be a good starting point.

 For more complex searches, depending on the attention that has been paid to your topic, you may need to think broadly.